-What is an eco-friendly piece of furniture for my bedroom?
-Believe it or not, we spend nearly one-third of our entire lives lying down on mattresses that contain an array of chemicals that don't help you sleep at night.
-For this reason alone, we are much better off using safer materials like organic cotton or organic wool to fill our king mattress with.
-The most important room in your home deserves modern eco-friendly furniture that benefits both you and the earth.
-Simple changes even down to using a current eco-friendly wallpaper, like papers made from managed forests or using natural materials can push you in the right direction to living a greener life.
+What is an eco-friendly piece of furniture for your bedroom?
+Believe it or not, we spend nearly one-third of our entire lives lying down on mattresses.
+They contain a collection of chemicals that don't help us sleep at night.
+It is one of the reasons we are much better off using safer materials like organic cotton or wool to fill our king mattress.
+The main room in your home deserves modern eco-friendly furniture that benefits both you and the earth.
+Simple changes like using a current eco-friendly wallpaper, papers made from managed forests or using natural materials can push you in the right direction to living a greener life.

-Another simple environmentally friendly addition you can make to your bedroom is to fit carpet made from recycled plastic or natural, renewable fibers.
+Another simple eco-friendly addition you can make to your bedroom is to fit a carpet made from recycled plastic or natural, renewable fibres.

-After washing machines and toilets, it's said that showers use the third highest amount of water in our homes.
-Listen up long shower users!
-If you're trying to live a more eco-friendly lifestyle at home and spending 20 minutes in the shower, then you may want to reconsider… Ok, so if it isn't 20 minutes, how long is an eco-friendly shower?
+After washing machines and toilets, it's well known that showers use the third-highest amount of water in our homes.
+Listen up, long shower users!
+If you're trying to live a more eco-friendly lifestyle at home and spending 20 minutes in the shower, you may want to reconsider that timing.
+So, how long should an eco-friendly shower last?

 Don't forget shower curtains!
-Plastic shower curtains are made from polyvinyl chloride (PVC), which are packed with harmful chemicals that you smell as soon as you take the curtain from its plastic packaging.
-If you're building a bathroom, be sure to consider a glass partition or wet room instead of a shower bath that requires a shower curtain.
+Plastic shower curtains are made from polyvinyl chloride (PVC), which are full of harmful chemicals that you smell as soon as you take the curtain from its plastic packaging.
+If you're building a bathroom, consider a glass partition or wet room instead of something that requires a shower curtain.

-Keeping with the eco-friendly shower trend, let's see what eco-friendly shampoo and conditioner there is to offer.
-Whether you're aware or not, shampoos and conditioners contain chemicals like parabens which successfully prevent bacteria growth in your hair when you wash, but are also heavily linked to the growth of breast cancer cells.
-Eco-friendly shampoo and conditioner avoid these chemicals by using natural oils, minerals, plant and herb extracts which stimulate hair follicles to promote new hair growth and maintain moisture.
+Keeping with the eco-friendly shower trend, let's see what eco-friendly shampoo and conditioner you could use.
+Whether you're aware or not, shampoos and conditioners contain chemicals like parabens which successfully prevent bacteria growth in your hair when you wash them but they are also heavily linked to the growth of breast cancer cells.
+Eco-friendly shampoos and conditioners avoid these chemicals by using natural oils, minerals, plant and herb extracts which stimulate hair follicles to promote new hair growth and maintain moisture.

 Is there such a thing as an eco-friendly toothbrush?